Discord-InterChat/InterChat/CONTRIBUTING.md

 ## Community

 Join our [Discord server](https://interchat.fun/support) to connect with other contributors and discuss the project.
-Be respectful and follow the community guidelines.
+Please be respectful and follow our community guidelines.

 Thank you for contributing to InterChat!